spotlightpa/poor-richard/content/news/2020-11-06-SPLCORMANXX.md

 Corman (R., Centre) said in an interview on Fox News that while he doesn’t “have any evidence of misdoing,” half of the state will not have faith in the results because of actions taken by Kathy Boockvar, the secretary of the commonwealth, in administering the election.

-He previously claimed on Twitter the Wolf administration and Boockvar were attempting to count every vote regardless if it was “a legal vote or not.”
+He previously claimed on Twitter the Wolf administration and Boockvar were attempting to count every vote regardless of if it was “a legal vote or not.”

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In counting EVERY legally cast vote, we must not sacrifice the security and integrity of the process for speed.
 When <a href="https://twitter.com/PAStateDept?ref_src=twsrc%5Etfw">@PAStateDept</a> <a href="https://twitter.com/KathyBoockvar?ref_src=twsrc%5Etfw">@KathyBoockvar</a> and <a href="https://twitter.com/GovernorTomWolf?ref_src=twsrc%5Etfw">@GovernorTomWolf</a> say they are going to count every vote - they mean it.
 It doesn&#39;t matter if is it a legal vote or not. <a href="https://t.co/VD2ymKPHHo">pic.twitter.com/VD2ymKPHHo</a></p>&mdash; Senator Jake Corman (@JakeCorman) <a href="https://twitter.com/JakeCorman/status/1324406697079853066?ref_src=twsrc%5Etfw">November 5, 2020</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>